About

 How do I get started with eBooks and downloadable audiobooks?

-The Library offers two digital platforms for eBooks and downloadable audiobooks: Libby/Overdrive and, starting in December 2020, Hoopla!
+The Library offers two digital platforms for eBooks and downloadable audiobooks: Libby and Hoopla.

 For help getting started with and troubleshooting the Libby app, please click here.